-Architectural & Building Engineering Technology
+Architectural and Building Engineering Technology

-Associate degree Architectural and Building Engineering Technology graduates are prepared for a wide range of construction industry-related careers at the technical and design support level.
-Graduates typically fill responsible positions with architects, engineers, and building contractors and provide all levels of support to the building industry in manufacturing, sale, and governmental administration.
-Graduates of the program are also prepared to transfer to bachelor degree programs in architecture or engineering, including Vermont Tech's Architectural Engineering Technology program.
+Graduates of this program are prepared for a wide range of construction industry careers at the technical and design support level.
+Graduates typically fill positions with architects, engineers, and building contractors and provide all levels of support to the building industry in manufacturing, sale, and governmental administration.
+Graduates of the program are also prepared to advance to bachelor degree programs in architecture or engineering.